 Over the past two decades, the Southeast has seen an increasing number of startups and venture capital investments.
 This maturation of the regional startup ecosystem has been spurred by an increase in notable exits and an increased focus and commitment from universities, state legislatures, local government and local financiers.

 Annually, SEBIO recognizes best in class deals by the region’s biomedical companies in five categories: Public Offering, Strategic Acquisition, Strategic Investment, Venture Funding and Initial Venture Funding.
-The winners of the 2018 SEBIO awards will be announced at the 20th Annual SEBIO conference on November 14, during lunch.
-Please join us in congratulating these companies for their achievements and honoring the winners at our lunch.
+The winners of the 2018 SEBIO awards were announced at the 20th Annual SEBIO conference on November 14, during lunch.
+Please join us in congratulating these companies for their achievements.

 The finalists for this year’s awards are: